zendframework/zendframework/README.md

-PLEASE NOTE: this beta includes a large number of breaks from the previous beta, due to introduction of the ServiceManager, changes to the EventManager, renaming of the ModuleManager, rewrite of the Form component, and several changes in the View layer.
+PLEASE NOTE: this beta includes a large number of breaks from the previous beta, due to introduction of the ServiceManager, changes to the EventManager, renaming of the ModuleManager, rewrite of the Form component (and removal of the Dojo component), and several changes in the View layer.
 Please consult the ZendSkeletonApplication to get an idea of the changes necessary to make your application work with beta4.

  - Config component (Enrico Zimuel)
     -  Added reader and writer implementations for JSON and YAML configuration